Please note, our articles may contain referral or affiliate links.

 Bailey’s Hot Springs

-Located in Northern Nevada, just north of the Black Rock Desert in the heart of Soldier Meadows you will find Soldier Meadow Hot Springs in Gerlach, NV.
+Located in Northern Nevada, just north of the Black Rock Desert in the heart of Soldier Meadows you will find Soldier Meadow Hot Creek in Gerlach, NV.

 Nevada Hot Springs